AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 ***Graceful Landing.*** You do not take damage from falling 20 feet or less.

-***Twin Sun Blessing.*** At 3rd Level you gain one of the following two features, depending on which of Sumiriku's twin suns you have a stronger affinity for:
+***Twin Sun Blessing.*** At 3rd level you gain one of the following two features, depending on which of Sumiriku's twin suns you have a stronger affinity for:

 *Ikariōna's Fury.* You have the ability to gain incredible agility gifted from the Rage Mother, allowing you to move with a burst of speed.
 When you move on your turn in combat, you can double your Speed.
 While your Speed is doubled this way, you can move through the spaces of hostile creatures, and you do not count the spaces of creatures as difficult terrain.
 Any creature you walk through the space of while this is active takes 1d6 fire damage.
 Once you use this trait, you can't use it again until you finish a Short or Long Rest.